1985 Oregon State Beavers football team: Grambling State

-Southern California
+USC

-Southern California began the year beating #11 Illinois by 10 points in Urbana, Illinois.
+USC began the year beating #11 Illinois by 10 points in Urbana, Illinois.
 After the win, recruiting violations were uncovered, leading to an assistant coach being fired.
 The Trojans, in turmoil, proceeded to lose to Baylor by a touchdown in the Coliseum and Arizona State by 24 points in Tempe, Arizona.
 Entering the game, Tailback U had not scored a rushing touchdown in 1985.
 Kragthorpe described the Trojans as a bear with a burnt paw.

 On Oregon State's first drive, the Beavers drove 55 yards, to set up a 52-yard field goal attempt, which Jim Nielsen missed.
 The Trojans wound up rushing for 387 yards and four touchdowns; the Beavers rushed for -3 yards and never breached the Trojan 30-yard line.
 Gonzales passed for 94 yards but rushed six times for -61 yards.
 Bynum entered the game, the second-leading receiver in the country but was held to seven catches for 70 yards.
 The 63-point loss is the largest in Oregon State's history.